Listen to our podcast 🎧

 Insurance CISOs must protect data and reduce cyber-insurance exposure.
 A robust zero trust strategy for insurance continuously verifies users, devices, and requests.
 Identity is now the cornerstone of identity-based security in insurance and a key part of any insurance cybersecurity strategy.

-So, the question here is how can CISOs prevent credential abuse without slowing operations?
-What measurable benefits does zero trust provide against breaches?
+The central question for CISOs is this: how can credential abuse be stopped without slowing operations?
+And what measurable protection does zero trust security architecture actually deliver?
 This blog will explore practical steps: implementing zero trust for CISOs, deploying identity threat detection, and aligning security with insurance requirements.

 Understanding the threat landscape: What insurance CISOs need to know